Bachelor of Arts in Psychology

 You’ll learn from faculty members who have been recognized for excellence by such organizations as the Psychological Association of Western New York and the Northeastern Gerontological Society.

 “I love taking online classes.
 The workload is the same that it would be for in-person classes, except you’re getting the material and essentially teaching yourself every week, along with the PowerPoint notes provided by your professor.
 I can go at my own pace!”

 Average time to complete: 4 years

 At Hilbert College Global, we’re committed to making your education affordable and accessible.
-For a full-time student on a four-year track, the cost of tuition will be $13,500 per year—books are included.
+For a full-time student on a four-year track, the cost of tuition will be $13,500 per year.
 However, our transfer-friendly policies and financial aid may significantly reduce the cost of your degree.

 Our cultural foundation in inclusivity and support creates a welcoming learning community that guides students to become servant leaders.